-Delaying a young player’s transition from red ball to orange ball may hold them back – but children who are moved up too early can struggle in a space which is too big to cover, having to fight to control the body, the racket and the ball.
+Delaying a young player’s transition from red ball to orange ball may hold them back – but children who are moved up too early can find it hard to play in a court which is much bigger and where the ball flies much faster.
 Young players who are developing sound basic shapes, game understanding and an excitement about playing and competing can be replaced by unhappy children struggling with the game.

 I can’t stress enough how important it is to get the technical foundations and the playing environment right to give your players a chance not just to continue to play, but to continue to improve for years to come.

 Good coaches move at the pace of the learner.
 When the players are physically, technically, mentally and tactically ready to progress, they move them up.
 The danger comes when there are no clear criteria in place to know when the players are ready; and remember, the age of the child is not enough of an indicator.
 If we follow that logic to its conclusion, the court needs to grow at the pace of the learner too.

 Just imagine that you decide to move your player from the red group to the orange court.
 In the week that they complete their last lesson on a red court, they will average approximately 127 cms in height (World Health Organisation statistics).
 They will still average approximately 127 cms the following week when they start on the orange court!
 But in the same period the court length has increased by 7 metres, and the average ball rebound height has increased from 95-110 cms to 110-115 cms.
 When we progress a player from the red court to the orange court, we are expecting them to play in a court which has increased in area by 94%.

 Can you start to see the challenge for a young child?!

 Reflect on the abilities of your players and on your own coaching.
 Is there more that they should be doing in the red programme, can they be doing it better, and could your coaching improve?